splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/windows-config-ootb.rst

 .. include:: /_includes/collector-components.rst

-The Collector configuration is stored in a :new-page:`YAML file <https://yaml.org/>` and specifies the behavior of the different components and services.
-See an overview of the elements and pipelines in the default configuration in the following sections.
+The Collector configuration is a :new-page:`YAML file <https://yaml.org/>` which specifies the behavior of the different components and services.
+By default, it's stored in ``\ProgramData\Splunk\OpenTelemetry Collector\agent_config.yaml``.

+Find an overview of the elements and pipelines in the default configuration in the following sections.

 Default configuration
 ========================================================